 - You are able to stay warm in cold conditions, and cool in warm conditions

 It’s not quite as simple as putting on as many different clothes on top of one another, the materials you use are of great importance.
 Let’s first look at the three essential layers:

 This should be fairly lightweight and snug, but not too tight.
 Its primary function is to keep moisture away and off your skin by using capillary action and transferring it to the next layers.

 The material can be natural such as wool – merino is excellent – or synthetic materials, such as microfiber, designed to wick away moisture.
+Find out the excellent features of merino wool by checking out our article on this topic.
 Cotton should be certainly be avoided, as this layer needs to be fast drying and capable of retaining heat, whereas cotton will hold moisture and soon become cold.

 They can come in varying thicknesses and have insulating properties of their own, but for anyone exerting themselves, a thinner base layer is more practical in order to avoid overheating.
 There are several types available including those with zip necks, which add another temperature regulating tool.